Record Loans & Loan Payments in Your Bookkeeping (Including Shopify Capital Loans)

 Our Loan Example

-In our example, the loan amount is $10,000, the loan term is 24 months, and the interest rate is 3.5%.
+In our example, of how to record loans and loan payments, the loan amount is $10,000, the loan term is 24 months, and the interest rate is 3.5%.
 I input this information into the free to use loan calculator below in order to generate an amortization schedule.
 An amortization schedule lets you know how much each payment will be, and what amount of each payment is principal and what portion is interest.
 Your lender may provide you with an amortization schedule.
 Now that we have our amortization schedule, let's head to QuickBooks.

 The Loan Calculator (Generate an Amortization Schedule)